 After this demonstration, who was I to let him know the truth?

 That’s why when a man of 88 years occasionally stretches the boundaries of typical behavior, you might not think too much of it when you wake up to find he’s playing with his decidedly not erect penis.
-It was, at worst, curious behavior, especially if you’re not looking for it because you spend most of your time trying to stay positive.
+It was, at worst, curious behavior, especially if you’re not looking to make too much of it because you spend most of your time trying to stay positive.

 It is what it is.